yingfeng23/yingfeng23.github.io/_pages/cv.md

 # Education

-** PhD in Digital Marketing and Technologies**, Loughborough University, Insitute for Digital Technologies (2020-2023)
+**PhD in Digital Marketing and Technologies**, Loughborough University, Insitute for Digital Technologies (2020-2023)

 Research Topic: Unlocking the Power of Digital Agency: Conceptualisation, Causality and Synergy.

 First Supervisor: <a href="https://www.lborolondon.ac.uk/about/staff/dr-jie-meng/">Dr. Jie Meng</a>, Deputy Director of Doctoral Programme (DDDP); Programme Director (PD) of Digital Marketing

 Second Supervisor: <a href= "https://www.lborolondon.ac.uk/about/staff/xiyu-shi/">Dr. Xiyu Shi</a>, Programme Director for MSc Digital Innovation Management

+**Visiting PhD student at <a href="https://cambridge-afar.github.io/">AFAR</a> Lab**, University of Cambridge, Department of Computer Science and Technology (May 2023-Aug.
+2023)

+Supervisor: <a href="https://www.cst.cam.ac.uk/people/hg410">Professor Hatice Gunes</a>

 **MRes in Sport Business**, Loughborough University, Insitute for Sport Business (2018-2019)